Five Foot Thick

-Five Foot Thick were an American five-piece metal band originating from Spokane, Washington, United States.
+Five Foot Thick were an American five-piece nu metal band originating from Spokane, Washington, United States.

 History

 Five Foot Thick was formed in the spring of 1997 by Kirt Whittle and George Silva after their return from attending the Vans Warped Tour.
 Both men were fans of various genres of music including hip-hop and rock, and wanted to create a band that incorporated both of those elements into the music and vocal delivery.

 By late 1997, the band was rounded out by Bryan Dilling and Cale Bartlett of local favorites Morning Breath and local turntablist DJ J-ster Jazz.

 Five Foot Thick played their debut show opening for Hed PE and local band Felix Shmitt, which included future FFT members Matt Gonzales and Kris DeMers.

 Cale Bartlett remained a member of FFT until late 1998.
 While recording what was intended to be a debut album at Dark Sessions Studios under the guidance of Donn Larsen, Barlett was fired from the band for unspecified reasons.
 Kris DeMers was asked to join in Barlett's place.
 DeMers made his debut with the band on New Year's Eve 1998.
 DJ J-ster Jazz left shortly thereafter and was replaced by Matt Van Steenwyck.
 With the line up solidified, FFT continued to write new material and work on its debut album.

 Soon after, FFT came to the attention of local entrepreneur Shane Nowka who was the owner of a pair of skateboard and snowboard shops called Local 77.
 He became a fan of the band and invited them to play a boat cruise on Lake Coeur d’ Alene.
 The boat cruise became one of the high points in Five Foot Thick's career to that point.
 After the cruise Whittle was dismissed from the band he helped found.
 Silas McQuain was asked to replace Whittle in the band.
 This would complete the line up for FFT's debut album, Circles.

 After the cruise Local 77 began sponsoring FFT, giving them swag to pass out at concerts, and helping promote the band in their stores.
 The partnership became one of the things that helped drive the band towards local success that had only been seen by acts such as Black Happy.
 In the winter of 1999/2000 Five Foot Thick entered Sack Lunch recording studio to create their debut album.
 This was made possible through financing from sponsor Local 77.
 Released in May 2000, Circles would go on to be one of the best selling local albums in Spokane's history.
 The single "All in My Head" got radio play on Rock 94.5, another unheard of accomplishment for a local band at that time.
 Shortly after the release of Circles the band experienced another line up change when Matt Van Steenwyck left the group.
 He was replaced by Matt Gonzales.
 It was during this period of time that the recording industry began to take notice of the band.